B73Labs/k-factorjs/README.md

-# k-factorjs
+# pressure-advance-js
-Script to generate a test g-code for k-factor calibration in Marlin LIN_ADVANCE
+Script to generate a test g-code for pressure advance calibration in Klipper based on k-factorjs for Marlin LIN_ADVANCE

-The code should be self explanatory if you know what LIN_ADVANCE is.
+See https://github.com/KevinOConnor/klipper/blob/master/docs/Pressure_Advance.md for the latest Pressure Advance documentation

+This script was created by modifying k-factorjs https://github.com/Sineos/k-factorjs

-This script was inspired by https://mattshub.com/2017/10/02/linear-advance/ (look for the script by Sebastianv650)
+That script was inspired by https://mattshub.com/2017/10/02/linear-advance/ (look for the script by Sebastianv650)

 All credits for the idea go to token47 (https://github.com/token47/k-factor)